jzxhuang/http-extras/README.md

 **WORK IN PROGRESS:** This project is a work in progress.
 It is not stable and subject to change at any time.

 HTTP-Extras helps you work with HTTP in Elm.
+It's made for version 2.0 of the [`Http`][http] package.

-It's made to be used with version 2.0 of the [`Http`][http] package.
+There are three separate modules that help you work with HTTP in different ways.

 ## Detailed